n6ufal/edit/docs/beginners-guide.md

 > How important is using an adblocker?

 Piracy sites usually contain ads, some of which can be harmful, often leading to unwanted pages or fake download buttons.
-Real download buttons are usually small, and match the sites design, while fake ones are often big and eye-catching.
+Real download buttons are usually small, and match the site design, while fake ones are often big and eye-catching.
 It can be hard to tell them apart, so its important to always have an adblocker.

 For browsers we recommend **[uBO](https://github.com/gorhill/uBlock#installation)**, and you can also use a **[Redirect Skipper](https://fmhy.net/adblockvpnguide#redirect-bypass)** to skip annoying countdowns.